Buck Rogers: Publication history

 Nowlan published several novellas including Armageddon 2419 A.D., published in the August 1928 issue of Amazing Stories.
-The newspaper syndicator John F. Dille saw the opportunity the opportunity for a science fiction-based comic strip.
-After Nowlan and Dille enlisted editorial cartoonist Dick Calkins as the illustrator, Nowlan created the comic strip about life some 500 years hence entitled Buck Rogers.
+The newspaper syndicator John F. Dille saw the opportunity for a science fiction-based comic strip.
+After Nowlan and Dille enlisted editorial cartoonist Dick Calkins as the illustrator, Nowlan created the comic strip about life some 500 years hence titled Buck Rogers.
 Some have suggested that Dille coined that name based on the 1920s cowboy actor Buck Jones.

 On January 7, 1929, the Buck Rogers in the 25th Century A.D. comic strip debuted.
 (Coincidentally, this was also the date that the Tarzan comic strip began, distributed by United Feature Syndicate.)
 Buck Rogers was initially syndicated to 47 newspapers.
 On March 30, 1930, a Sunday strip joined the Buck Rogers daily strip.
+During initial syndication in 1929, some newspapers referred to Rogers as "Rip Van Rogers" due to the 500 year time skip.

 Writer Nowlan told the inventor R. Buckminster Fuller in 1930 that "he frequently used [Fuller's] concepts for his cartoons".
 Dick Calkins, an advertising artist, drew the earliest daily strips, and Russell Keaton drew the earliest Sunday strips.

 Like many popular comic strips of the day, Buck Rogers was reprinted in Big Little Books; illustrated text adaptations of the daily strip stories; and in a Buck Rogers pop-up book.
 At its peak in 1934, Buck Rogers appeared in 287 U.S. newspapers, was translated into 18 languages, and appeared in an additional 160 international papers.